 Pierre Meslet graduated from the European School of Osteopathy in 2011.
 After working as an associate osteopath in Singapore for several years, he now practices in London, where he treats patients of all ages.
 Pierre has a special interest in sports osteopathy and was a member of the medical team at the London 2012 Olympic Games and 2017 World Para Athletics Championships.
-He is keen to contribute back to the profession and to the school where he trained and lectures part-time within the ESO teaching clinic.

 When did you first hear about osteopathy?